imliuyzh/lfs101x-notes/chapter3.md

 The boot loader loads both the kernel and an initial RAM–based file system (initramfs) into memory, so it can be used directly by the kernel.
 When the kernel is loaded in RAM, it immediately initializes and configures the computer’s memory and also configures all the hardware attached to the system.
 The kernel also loads some necessary user space applications.

-### `/sbin/init` and Services
+## `/sbin/init` and Services

-Once the kernel has set up all its hardware and mounted the root filesystem, the kernel runs /sbin/init.
+Once the kernel has set up all its hardware and mounted the root filesystem, the kernel runs `/sbin/init`.
 This then becomes the initial process, which then starts other processes to get the system running.
-Most other processes on the system trace their origin ultimately to init; exceptions include the so-called kernel processes.
+Most other processes on the system trace their origin ultimately to `init`; exceptions include the so-called kernel processes.
 These are started by the kernel directly, and their job is to manage internal operating system details.

-Besides starting the system, init is responsible for keeping the system running and for shutting it down cleanly.
+Besides starting the system, `init` is responsible for keeping the system running and for shutting it down cleanly.
 One of its responsibilities is to act when necessary as a manager for all non-kernel processes; it cleans up after them upon completion, and restarts user login services as needed when users log in and out, and does the same for other background system services.

 Traditionally, this process startup was done using conventions that date back to the 1980s and the System V variety of UNIX.
 This serial process (called SysVinit) had the system pass through a sequence of runlevels containing collections of scripts that start and stop services.
 Each runlevel supported a different mode of running the system.
 Within each runlevel, individual services could be set to run, or to be shut down if running.